All Episodes

 Obama is trying to redefine the Constitution.

-Health care could redefine the nature of the federal government.
+It's case health care could redefine the nature of the federal government.

-It's Obama trying to do that.
+It's Obama trying to do that, not the court.

 That's the key to understanding that.

-Just astonishing how the news media's legal analysts are always the last to know anything.
+And it's astonishing, just astonishing, how the news media's legal analysts are always the last to know anything.

 I wonder if they live in caves.